- Docs

 AI coding agents

-Both SDKs ship AGENTS.md bundled in the package so AI agents (Claude Code, Cursor, GitHub Copilot, OpenAI Codex, Gemini CLI) read it directly from node_modules/@roxyapi/sdk/AGENTS.md or the installed Python package.
+All three SDKs ship AGENTS.md bundled in the package so AI agents (Claude Code, Cursor, GitHub Copilot, OpenAI Codex, Gemini CLI) read it directly from node_modules/@roxyapi/sdk/AGENTS.md, the installed Python package, or vendor/roxyapi/sdk/AGENTS.md.

 - Quickstart, critical patterns, common tasks reference, gotchas